-Kagoshima city, the administrative, economic, and cultural center of Kagoshima Prefecture, was a castle town dating back to the 14th century.
-Kagoshima city and its suburbs are located on the northeastern part of the Satsuma peninsula, facing the Kagoshima Bay, which is also known as Kinko Bay.
+Kagoshima City is the administrative, economic, and cultural center of Kagoshima Prefecture and is a castle town dating back to the 14th century.
+The city and its suburbs are located on the northeastern part of Satsuma Peninsula and face the Kagoshima Bay, which is more commonly known as Kinko Bay.

-The smoking Sakurajima which floats on the Kagoshima Bay is a symbol of Kagoshima.
-Located about four kilometers from the center of Kagoshima city, it has been the site of repeated great eruptions throughout history and is one of the most famous active volcanoes in the world.
-Sakurajima Island had originally been an isolated island but the lava flows from the big eruption of 1914 joined it to the adjacent Osumi peninsula.
-Lava fields can be seen everywhere on the island, testifying the history of its violent eruptions.
+The smoking Sakurajima centered in Kinko Bay is one of the main symbols of Kagoshima Prefecture.
+Throughout history Sakurajima (4 km from central Kagoshima City) has been the site of multiple massive eruptions and continues to be one of the most well-known active volcanos in the world.
+Sakurajima was originally an isolated island however, as a result of the eruption of 1914, the island was joined to the adjacent Osumi Peninsula.
+The leva fields can still be seen on the island as testament to the history of the volcano's eruptions.

-Located near Okikojima Islet is the Sakurajima Marine Park where visitors can observe the seabed, its coral reefs and sea anemones.
-The Sakurajima Visitor Center has a museum that showcases a detailed history of the eruptions of Sakurajima and its relationship with the local people.
-The Yunohira Observation Spot, 373m above sea level, is the spot nearest to the active Minamidake crater.
-From here, one can get a panoramic view of the area which includes vast lava fields.
-There are also other well-positioned observation points with dynamic lookouts such as the Arimura Lava Observation Spot.
-Sakurajima is also known for the Sakurajima Radish the largest variety in the world, and the Sakurajima Mandarin Orange the smallest variety in the world.
+Near the small island, Okikojima Island, is Sakurajima Marine Park where visitors may come and observe the seabed, coral reefs, and marine life.
+Not far from the park is the Sakurajima Visitor Center, a museum that showcases a detailed history of the eruptions of Sakurajima and its relationship with the local people.
+Visitors also have access to the Yunohira Observation Lookout Point which is 373 m above sea level and is the nearest accessible point to the active Minamidake crater.
+From here, visitors will have a panoramic view of the area and leva fields.
+Another well-positioned observation point is the Arimura Leva Observation Lookout Point.

-In recent years, the area of focus for development is the north wharf, where lots of events are held on the vast green zones.
-Some events during summertime include a fireworks display during which as many as 13,000 sets of fireworks are fired, live concerts and sunset cruises.
-In fall, the Ohara Festival is held, where about 20,000 dancers parade along the main streets of the city, attracting more than 600,000 spectators.
+In recent years, development of the north wharf has been a main area of focus where many events are held.
+In summertime there is a fireworks display during which as many as 13,000 sets of fireworks are fired.
+There are also many live concerts and sunset cruises.
+The Ohara Festival is held in autumn.
+Nearly 20,999 dancers gather together and dance along the main streets of the city attracting from 600,000 spectators upwards.

 From Tokyo :

-[Air] 1h 50 min from Haneda to Kagoshima Airport, and 40 min from the airport to JR Kagoshima Chuo (Central) Station by bus.
+[Bus]40 min from Kagoshima Airport to JR Kagoshima Chuo (Central) Station by bus.

 From Osaka :

-[Air] 1h 10 min from Itami to Kagoshima Airport.
+[Air] [Air]1h 10 min from Itami Airport to Kagoshima Airport.